 Bilateral Economic Relations

-In recognition of Burma's political and economic reform progress, the United States has taken concrete steps over the past two years to help accelerate broad-based economic growth and to recognize and encourage political reform.
+In recognition of Burma's political and economic reform progress, the United States has taken concrete steps to accelerate broad-based economic growth and support the political reform process.
 In July 2012, the Administration issued a general license to authorize the exportation of U.S. financial services to Burma, permitting the first new U.S. investment in Burma in nearly 15 years.
 In September 2012, the Administration removed President Thein Sein and Speaker Shwe Mann from the Specially Designated Nationals (SDN) list.
 In September and October 2012, the Administration eased the ban on the export of financial services to Burma to allow assistance and support by the U.S. government and international financial institutions (IFIs).
 In November 2012, the Administration issued a general license to authorize the importation of Burmese-origin goods into the United States, with the exception of jadeite and rubies mined or extracted from Burma, for the first time in almost a decade.
 The July 28, 2013 expiration of the Burmese Freedom and Democracy Act’s (BFDA) ban on imports from Burma formalized this treatment.
 In 2013, the Administration issued a general license to authorize U.S. persons to conduct most transactions – including opening and maintaining financial accounts and conducting a range of other financial services – with four of Burma’s major financial institutions: Asia Green Development Bank, Ayeyarwady Bank, Myanmar Economic Bank, and Myanmar Investment and Commercial Bank.